eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 (sparking-widgets)=
 ## Sparking widgets

-> On an assebly line 10% of widgets are defective and 90% are good.
+> On an assembly line 10% of widgets are defective and 90% are good.
 4% of good widgets emit sparks when operating, and 12% of the defective widgets emit sparks.
 What percentage of sparking widgets are bad?
 >
 > --- [Original source: arbital.com](https://arbital.com/p/bayes_rule/?l=693)